clemencegoh/til-chrome-ext/README.md

+# DO NOT USE
+Working on a v2 now, v1 failing due to CORS issue from Notion.

 # TIL Notion-ChatGPT Chrome Extension
 This is a chrome extension that enables users to take notes using Notion and ChatGPT and save them to their Notion account.
 The extension uses OpenAI's GPT-3.5 architecture to generate snippets of information that can be quickly saved as notes.
 These notes then show up in the form of a card on the "New Tab" page, serving as reminders of what the user has learned.